A SURVEY OF OPTIONS AND STRATEGIES

 Cable specifications are an important part of the USB PD protocol, because, as well as the power source being able to supply the required power, a connected cable must also be able to carry that supplied power.
 Higher power requires a higher specification cable, for instance, heavier gauge conductors.
 Standard Type-C cables (with no built in circuitry) should support up to 3 Amps of current by default.
 But in order for a USB PD compliant source to advertise capabilities greater than 3A, the Type-C cable must be an Electronically Marked Cable Assembly (EMCA).
 The electronic marking is accomplished by embedding a USB PD controller chip into the plug at one or both ends of the cable.
 The cable controller stores configuration data related to the identity and capabilities of the cable.
 Electronic marking is needed in a Type-C Cable when VBUS current of more than 3 Amps is required.
 Of course, an Electronically Marked cable will be more expensive than the corresponding un-marked cable.
 We could say that the benefits of an Electronically Marked cable are not very relevant for the X-T3 camera, since it would have limited ability to utilise current higher than the 3A default.
 The next step up in current rating is 5A, and since 5 Amps at 5 Volts is 25 Watts, that already exceeds the X-T3’s 18 Watt power rating.
 The simple “un-marked” type-C cable may be sufficient for the X-T3’s power requirements.
 Importantly, after the setting of the USB Default Operation, if the PD protocol cannot be established, then the power remains at the default vSafe5V, which should mean there is no risk of damage to equipment.
 In this way, interoperability between PD capable equipment and legacy USB equipment and cables, is maintained.

-In real terms, the significance of USB PD for the X-T3 camera seems to be the ability for the camera to draw 1500mA at 5V (even with just a standard type-C cable), compared to the typical 900mA at 5V from the USB 3.0 / 3.1 bus.
+In practical terms, the significance of USB PD for the X-T3 camera seems to be the ability for the camera to draw 1500mA at 5V (even with just a standard type-C cable), compared to the typical 900mA at 5V from the USB 3.0 / 3.1 bus.
 This increase in current represents a modest improvement.
 Note however, the USB 3.0 Dedicated Charging Port (DCP), could already deliver 1500mA.
 Although the USB PD standard allows, in principle, power delivery up to 100 Watts, the X-T3’s ability to consume power is limited, by its highest battery-safe C-rate while charging, and in operation, by its maximum working temperatures, since more power produces more heat.
 Increased heat, without a corresponding ability to dissipate heat at a higher rate, would be a typical precursor to camera lock-up events.
 Remember that the X-T3 is rated at 18 Watts.
-So, even with USB PD, do not expect the X-T3 to be able to benefit from more than 5 Volts at several Amps.
+So, even with USB PD, do not expect the X-T3 to be able to benefit from more than 5 Volts at 3 Amps, maximum (15 Watts).

 USB HUBS NOT SUITABLE